lemonbob/todoVue/README.md

 The todolist app has been regarded by many developers as a good baseline by which to gauge performance.
 Many frameworks claim superior performance, claiming the virtual DOM speeds up reneders.
 Previously, I have shown this to be complete bunkum using various method.
 Framworks do, however, provide convenience.

-Therefore this project assesses the Vue.js framework in a direct comparison with native ES6 (vallia JS).
+Therefore this project assesses the Vue.js framework in a direct comparison with native ES6 (vanilla JS).

 **Assessment results and Performance Calculations (Chrome Developer Tool methodology)**